 There are so many things to do that it’s tough to decide the best things to do in Cozumel, especially when you only have one day in port.

 Almost all short cruises from South Florida or the Gulf states plus Western Caribbean itineraries include a visit to Cozumel.
-In 2018, Cozumel received nearly 4 million cruise passengers.
+This year, Cozumel expects nearly 4 million cruise passengers.
 It’s no wonder why.